Opubose/networkcalc/README.md

 > Note: A `logs/` sub-directory will be created automatically, and a fresh `server.log` file will be generated for each server run.

+**Shutting Down the Server:**
+To gracefully terminate the server, simply type `quit` in the terminal where the server is running and press Enter.
+This will immediately close all active connections and exit the application.

 ### 2. Start a Client

 In a new terminal window, run:

 Unix:

 ```bash
 make run-client
 ```

 Windows:

 ```bash
 .\build.bat run-client
 ```